Examples

 options = {

-contentDefaultWidth: null, // for content (can be em, % or px) - null default means 50em if pxToEm is available or 700px otherwise (a good line length for legibility)
+contentDefaultWidth: null, // For content (can be em, % or px) - null default means 50em if pxToEm is available or 700px otherwise (a good line length for legibility)

-contentDefaultHeight: '100%', // for content (can be em, % or px)
+contentDefaultHeight: '100%', // For content (can be em, % or px)

-mediaMaxWidth: '100%', // for images (can be em, % or px)
+mediaMaxWidth: '100%', // For images (can be em, % or px)

-mediaMaxHeight: '100%', // for images (can be em, % or px)
+mediaMaxHeight: '100%', // For images (can be em, % or px)

-treatAsMedia: false, // set to true for content to be resized as if it's media (good for video content)
+treatAsMedia: false, // Set to true for content to be resized as if it's media (good for video content)

-lightBoxMargin: null, // margin around screen (can be em, % or px) - null default means 2em if pxToEm is available or 20px otherwise
+lightBoxMargin: null, // Margin around screen (can be em, % or px) - null default == 2em if pxToEm is available or 20px otherwise

 animateResize: true,

-animationSpeed: 250,
+animationSpeed: 150,

-collapseHeightWhenPossible: true, // when content is shorter than available height, collapse height of lightbox
+collapseHeightWhenPossible: true, // When content is shorter than available height, collapse height of lightbox

-reuseFragment: false, // when using a fragment from the same page as the link, reuse the same DOM nodes (persisting their state) or clone a new copy?
+reuseFragment: false, // When using a fragment from the same page as the link, reuse the same DOM nodes (persisting their state) or clone a new copy?

 closeButton: false, // Should we have a close button?

-closeButtonImage: '', // set to the path of your close button image
+closeButtonImage: '', // Set to the path of your close button image

-closeButtonCorner: 'tl', // top left 'tl' or top right 'tr' or bottom left (bl) or bottom right (br) - top left is the most intuitive option that doesn't overlap scrollabrs
+closeButtonCorner: 'tl', // Top left 'tl' or top right 'tr' or bottom left (bl) or bottom right (br) - top left is the most intuitive option that doesn't overlap scrollabrs

 clickOverlayCloses: true, // Will clicking the overlay layer (the dark tinted area) close the lightbox?

-zoomFromClicked: false, // experiemental
+zoomFromClicked: false, // Experimental

-callbackPreOpen: null, // six callback functions can be defined that will be called at various points in the opening, closing and resizing of lightboxes
+callbackPreOpen: null, // Six callback functions can be defined that will be called at various points in the opening, closing and resizing of lightboxes

 callbackPreResize: null,